TV-Loonland AG: History

-At the start of 2000, the company was rebranded to TV-Loonland AG.
-In March, the company announced their plans to go public at the end of the month and signed a first-look distribution deal with Sony Wonder to represent their television catalogue for German-speaking and certain CEE regions.
-The company also began to search for a UK sales agent for a planned expansion to the United Kingdom.
-In April, the company signed a pan-european deal with AAC Kids for co-financing and distribution.
-In September 2000, the company announced that they've purchased London-based British animation studio Telemagination, giving TV Loonland their own British animation production company outside of Germany and taking over Telemagination's production library.
-Two and a half weeks later in that same month, the company had acquired Latin American distribution company Salsa Distribution, who represented products from The Jim Henson Company in these territories, thrust expanding TV Loonland's operations into the Latin America countries outside of Europe with Salsa Distribution being placed as the former's own Latin American distribution subsidiary.
-On October 3 2000 following their initial distribution deal months prior, TV-Loonland announced they had purchased Sony Wonder's television business assets.
+In September 2000, TV-Loonland expanded its operations into the United Kingdom and entered the British animation industry with the company announcing that they had purchased London-based British animation studio Telemagination, giving TV Loonland their own British animation production company outside of Germany and taking over Telemagination's production library while John M. Mills, co-founder & chairman and executive producer at Teleimagination had stepped down from his role of chairman while staying as a consultant.
+Two and a half weeks later in that same month following TV-Loonland's acquisition of London-based British animation studio Teleimagination, the company acquired Latin American distribution company Salsa Distribution, who represented products from The Jim Henson Company in these territories, thus expanding TV Loonland's operations into the Latin America countries outside of Europe with Salsa Distribution being placed as the former's own Latin American distribution subsidiary.

+On October 3, 2000 following their initial distribution deal months prior, TV-Loonland announced they had purchased Sony Wonder's television business assets.
 The deal included full ownership in American animation production studio Sunbow Entertainment, alongside a programming library that included shows based on Hasbro properties giving TV Loonland their own American animation production studio outside of Europe.
 In exchange for the purchase, Sony Wonder retained North American home video rights to their catalogue and worldwide music rights.
 Two months later in December 2000 following TV Loonland's acquisition of Sony Wonder's television operations and the latter's animation production studio Sunbow Entertainment, the company purchased a 65% stake in Seoul-based South Korean home video distribution firm Saerom Entertainment expanded their operations outside of Europe, giving TV Loonland their own South Korean home video distribution subsidiary and their entry into the South Korean distribution business.

 In April 2001, the company signed a licensing deal with Nox Music where they would represent Loonland's catalogue in all CSS/Russian territories.
-On May 15, the company shuttered own their Hamberg-based internet subsidiary Family Harbour with TV Loonland considerated their future online activities under their division Loonland Online.
+On May 15, the company shuttered own their Hamburg-based internet subsidiary Family Harbour with TV Loonland considerated their future online activities under their division Loonland Online.
 In November, Loonland purchased a 29.9% stake in UK distributor Metrodome Distribution.